neo Rename - Simple handling, powerful features.

 Unify file extension .jpeg to .jpg

-The neo Rename plugin automatically replaces the .jpeg extension with .jpg.
-With regex you can also replace the extension in the title and filename itself.
+The neo Rename plugin automatically replaces the .jpeg file extension with .jpg.
+Using regex you can also replace the extension in the title and filename themselves.

 Convert camera prefixes (IMG_, DSC_) into descriptive names